brkcrdk/MovieReviewer/README.md

 - Allow to display the average rating of all users to the group, NOT DONE
 - Or just fix bugs, NOT DONE

-> I appreciate all contribution, thank you!
+> I appreciate all contribution, thank you if you decide to contribute.
+> And thanks to all that has contributed.